-While the local facilitators will be in charge of the data collection and translation of materials such as interview sheets for the participants to the local languages, WP3 will be responsible for data analysis and support the local sites to develop corrective actions if needed.
+While the local facilitators will be in charge of the data collection and translation of materials such as interview sheets for the participants to the local languages, WP3 will be responsible for data analysis and support the local sites to develop corrective actions (e.g. adjusted workplans) if needed.
 Data collection and processing will follow the data management guidelines provided by WP1 to all partners to ensure that data are dealt with accordingly, including sensitive data.
-Data exchange will take place via the internal platform (ATEA) of PHUSICOS, anticipating that the appropriate confidentiality can be assured.
+Data exchange will take place via secure internal platforms of PHUSICOS, anticipating that the appropriate confidentiality can be assured.